thivindu/API_Platform_Demo/setup.md

 In the browser:

 - [ ] Admin portal → **Gateways** → `<GATEWAY_NAME>` reads **Active**
-- [ ] Publisher lists all five seeded artifacts
+- [ ] Publisher lists the three seeded REST APIs (the two MCP proxies stay gateway-side)
 - [ ] Portal `public` org lists the same five, and `publicadmin` can log in through IS
 - [ ] Logging out of the portal returns you to the portal, not an IS error page